tparchman/F21_BIOL792_coursepage/week2_UnixII/unixII_primer.md

 - after first match is found, `n` will go to the next match.

-Use `less` to have a look at the top of sample_passerina.fastq files I have under week2 on the course page.
+Use `less` to have a look at the top of sample_passerina.fastq files I have under week2 on the course page (note, this will initially have to be decompressed as detailed below).
 You will see that DNA sequence data from an Illumina machine is stored in a structured and simple format with 4 lines of data per sequence (ID line, DNA sequence, Quality ID, quality score).

 ### In terminal text editors

 To access and edit text *within* the terminal, there are many editors (`vim`, `emacs`, etc.) you can use.
-For this course, I suggest `nano`, which will be avaialable on your system.
+For this course, I suggest `nano`, which will be available on your system.
 Why would you want to use a keyboard controlled only in-terminal text editor instead of something like TextWrangler?
-Once we start working on remote servers, the time and place for such usage will become more clear.
+Once you start working on remote servers, the time and place for such usage will become more clear.
 For now, just know it exists as an option, but do not make your life harder by trying to write your first bash or python programs in `nano`.

 To open a file for editing within the terminal with `nano`: